How to create a paginated listing in Django step by step with Bootstrap 5

 We use several parameters in the view to build our navigation links:

-• page_obj.has_previous: Boolean indicating if there is a previous page.
+• page_obj.has_previous: Boolean that indicates if there is a previous page.

-• page_obj.has_next: Boolean indicating if there is a next page.
+• page_obj.has_next: Boolean that indicates if there is a next page.

 • page_obj.previous_page_number: Returns the number of the previous page.